strncat/strncat.github.io/_posts/graphics/2023-10-12-recursive-ray-tracing.markdown

 - Light is absorbed and scattered as it travels through material
 - This attenuates the amount of light traveling along a straight line
 - The amount of attenuation depends on the distance traveled (through the material)
-- Different colors (actually,different wavelengths) are attenuated at different rates
+- Different colors (actually, different wavelengths) are attenuated at different rates
 Example:
-- Shallow water is clea r(almost no attenuation)
+- Shallow water is clear (almost no attenuation)
 - Deeper water attenuates all the red light and looks bluish-green
 - Even deeper water attenuates all the green light too, and looks dark blue
 - Eventually all the light attenuates, and the color ranges from blackish-blue to black